The Henna Gathering is held at the Warren Armory at 11 Jefferson Street, Warren, RI.

 WHERE TO EAT

 Definitely feel free to bring food, but do not bring booze to the venue.
-There are plenty of places to get a drink nearby, or you can host an after-hours party in your hotel room.

 HOW TO GET THERE

 People driving in will take I-95 to I-195 east to Route 114 south, which leads into Main Street.
 Parking is free and plentiful at the municipal parking area across the street, and there is ample on-street parking as well.

 People taking a bus or train in will arrive in Providence, and then hop on the Route 60 bus from Kennedy Plaza for a trip that takes a little over a half hour. (check and confirm details at RIPTA.com closer to your travel date)